-Our chaplain ministers across all programs in the School of Pharmacy and Health Professions providing spiritual direction, pastoral care, counseling and formation to students, faculty and staff.
-Collaborating with others to create a culture of reflection, she is passionate about helping all members of the community integrate the Jesuit mission and identity into their personal and professional lives as they strive to discover their core life values and purpose.
+The chaplain ministers across all programs in the School of Pharmacy and Health Professions providing spiritual direction, pastoral care, counseling and formation to students, faculty and staff.
+Collaborating with others to create a culture of reflection, they are passionate about helping all members of the community integrate the Jesuit mission and identity into their personal and professional lives as they strive to discover their core life values and purpose.

-She invites members of the SPAHP community to connect with their own spirituality or religious traditions, as well as the Ignatian values our school has adopted.
-By encouraging these values to “come alive” in the ordinary and everyday, she hopes to deepen the appreciation for and application of these values in our personal and professional lives and our Creighton community.
+They invite members of the SPAHP community to connect with their own spirituality or religious traditions, as well as the Ignatian values our school has adopted.
+By encouraging these values to “come alive” in the ordinary and everyday, they hope to deepen the appreciation for and application of these values in our personal and professional lives and our Creighton community.

-Our chaplain serves students, faculty and staff across all SPAHP programs, including Physical Therapy, Occupational Therapy and Pharmacy.
-She provides a number of resources for Jesuit mission and identity, Ignatian tradition and Ignatian values, including:
+The chaplain serves students, faculty and staff across all SPAHP programs, including Physical Therapy, Occupational Therapy and Pharmacy.
+They provide a number of resources for Jesuit mission and identity, Ignatian tradition and Ignatian values, including:

 - Programs: Book groups, lunch and learns, wisdom groups